 Speed is an essential component of any sport.
-However, it's a bit more critical in soccer.
+However, it's a bit more critical to learn how to run faster in soccer.
 Soccer players must maintain their momentum as they run the field for an entire game.
 As you train, you should take steps to include drills that are designed to help you run faster in soccer.

-When we talk about speed in soccer, we are discussing more than just running fast.
+When we talk about speed drills for soccer, we are discussing more than just running fast.
 While running fast is essential, the ability to run at full pace for an entire game is what truly matters.

-We've compiled a few tips designed to help you run faster in soccer, to take your game to the next level on the field.
+We've compiled a few tips designed to help you run faster and increase your speed in soccer.
+Take your game to the next level and improve your speed on the field.

 Running in soccer goes beyond simply maintaining the endurance of running up and down the soccer field.
 Soccer players need to be able to dribble the ball, control the ball, pass the ball, and keep the ball away from their opponents.
 All while maintaining their speed and endurance during the game.